FAQ on Section 45 Proceedings—The Requesting Party

 How do I pay the appropriate fee(s) and who do I pay?

-The appropriate fees are listed in the Trademark Regulations Tariff of Fees schedule.
+The appropriate fees are set out in the Fees for trademarks webpage.
 Please contact the Client Service Centre for currently acceptable means of payment or consult our website on How to Make a Payment.

 Please also see the practice notice: Fee Payment Practice of the Canadian Intellectual Property Office.